Bruno-Diego/copacabana-pp5/README.md

 All the data needed to store on a functioning e-commerce website was considered in order to create the database.

 In the first for the [profiles](https://github.com/Bruno-Diego/copacabana-pp5/blob/01401d1372602f2de10733b9f58cb5020269f137/profiles/models.py#L9) models, the UserProfile model is related to the User model through a one-to-one relationship.
 This means that each User can have only one corresponding UserProfile and vice versa.
 The relationship is also defined as "on delete cascade," which means that if a User is deleted, the corresponding UserProfile will also be deleted.
 The attributes of the UserProfile model include fields for a user's default phone number, street address, town or city, county, postcode, and country.
 The PurchasedProduct model has a foreign key relationship with the built-in Django UserProfile model, which represents the user profile.
-The `product` field is a string representing the name of the item that the user purchased, the `product_name` and `product_size` fields are name and size respectvely, and the date_purchased field is a DateTimeField that automatically sets the date and time when the purchase was made.
+The `product` field is a string representing the name of the item that the user purchased, the `product_name` and `product_size` fields are name and size respectively, and the date_purchased field is a DateTimeField that automatically sets the date and time when the purchase was made.

 In the diagram made for the [products](https://github.com/Bruno-Diego/copacabana-pp5/blob/01401d1372602f2de10733b9f58cb5020269f137/products/models.py#L4) models, the Category model and the Product model have a one-to-many relationship.
 This means that each Category can have multiple Product objects, but each Product can only belong to one Category.
 The relationship is defined as "on delete set null," which means that if a Category is deleted, the corresponding Product objects will have their category field set to NULL.
 The attributes of the Category model include fields for the name and friendly name of the category, while the attributes of the Product model include fields for the category, sku, name, description, availability of sizes, price, rating, image URL, and image.

 In the [checkout](https://github.com/Bruno-Diego/copacabana-pp5/blob/01401d1372602f2de10733b9f58cb5020269f137/checkout/models.py#L13) models, there are two main classes: Order and OrderLineItem.
-Order has a one-to-many relationship with OrderLineItem, meaning that one order can have multiple order line items, but each order line item belongs to only one order.
+The Order model has a one-to-many relationship with OrderLineItem, meaning that one order can have multiple order line items, but each order line item belongs to only one order.
 This relationship is represented by the ForeignKey field in the OrderLineItem model, which refers to the Order model.
 The related_name attribute on the Order model is used to access the order line items from the order instance.

 The UserProfile model is also referenced in the Order model through a ForeignKey field.
 This represents a many-to-one relationship, meaning that multiple orders can be associated with one user profile, but each order belongs to only one user profile.

-The `OrderStatus` is a model that defines a status for an order.
+The `OrderStatus` is a model that defines the status of an order.
 It has two fields, the `status` with a CharField with a maximum length of 50 characters that stores the status of an order, such as "Pending", "Shipped", "Delivered", etc. and `description` with a TextField that stores a description of the status.
 This model is used to keep track of the status of an order.

 In the [Reviews](https://github.com/Bruno-Diego/copacabana-pp5/blob/447de9c8f95e73783983604437a1ced4e8e3440c/reviews/models.py#L9) model, it has a foreign key to the Product model to associate reviews with the products they belong to.
 It also has a foreign key to the UserProfile model to associate reviews with the users who created them.
 The title field is a short string to summarize the review, and the body field is a longer text field for the review itself.
 The rating field is an integer between 1 and 5, and the date field is a datetime field to track when the review was created.